dimitri-nicolo/calico/_includes/master/cnx-api-install.md

 {% elsif include.platform == "aks" %}

 1. Download the AKS {{site.prodname}} manifest and save the file as cnx-api.yaml for use in subsequent steps.
-That is how we will refer to it in later steps.

    ```bash
    curl --compressed -o cnx-api.yaml \